 Also, some towns will make a giant omelet, and when I say giant I mean about 12 feet in diameter!
 Then they serve it to all the people who came to see it!

 This article was posted on Monday, March 30th, 2020 at 7:45 pm and is filed under Canada, Countries & Cultures, Easter, Easter Monday, Easter Recipes, France, France, Holidays Around the World, Mama Lisa, Omelette Pascale - French Easter Omelet.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply